SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ProtectedData=My Protected String - 6f954faa-e06d-41b9-b88c-6e387a921420
 ```

-At this point the app has created a new Session with the ProtectedData encrypted and saved in the Session.
-The `SessionId` assigned to the session is shown along with the data that was created, encrypted and put into the session.
+At this point, the application has created a new Session with the `ProtectedData` encrypted and saved in the `Session`.
+The `SessionId` assigned to the session is shown along with the data that was created, encrypted, and put into the session.

-Next, scale the app to multi-instance (eg. `cf scale keystore -i 2`) and wait for the new instance(s) to startup.
+Next, scale the app to multi-instance (for example, by using `cf scale keystore -i 2`) and wait for the new instances to startup.

 Using the same browser session, click on the `Protected` menu item a couple more times.
 It may take a couple clicks to get routed to the second app instance.

-When this happens, you should see the `InstanceId` changing but the `SessionId` and the `ProtectedData` remaining the same.
+When this happens, you should see the `InstanceId` change but the `SessionId` and the `ProtectedData` remain the same.

-A couple things to note at this point about this app:
+You should note the following about the application:

-* The app is using the Cloud Foundry Redis service to store session data.
-As a result, the session data is available to all running instances of the app.
+* The app uses the Cloud Foundry Redis service to store session data.
+As a result, the session data is available to all running instances of the application.
-* The `session handle` that is stored in the Session Cookie sent down to the browser along with the data that is stored in the Session in Redis has been encrypted using keys that are now stored in the key ring which is also stored in the Cloud Foundry Redis service.
+* The `session handle` that is stored in the Session Cookie sent down to the browser along with the data that is stored in the Session in Redis has been encrypted with keys that are now stored in the key ring, which is also stored in the Cloud Foundry Redis service.
-* When you scale the app to multiple instances the same key-ring will be used by all instances of the app and therefore the `session handle` and the Session data can be decrypted by any instance of the application.
+* When you scale the app to multiple instances, the same key ring is used by all instances of the application.
+Therefore, the `session handle` and the Session data can be decrypted by any instance of the application.

-### 3.1.7 Understand Sample
+### 3.1.6 Understand Sample

-The `RedisDataProtectionKeyStore` sample was created using the .NET Core tooling `mvc` template (i.e. `dotnet new mvc`) and then modified to add the Steeltoe libraries.
+The `RedisDataProtectionKeyStore` sample was created by using the .NET Core tooling `mvc` template (`dotnet new mvc`) and then modified to add the Steeltoe libraries.

 To understand the Steeltoe related changes to generated template code, examine the following files:

-* `RedisDataProtectionKeyStore.csproj` - Contains `PackageReference`s for Steeltoe NuGets `Steeltoe.Security.DataProtection.Redis`, `Steeltoe.CloudFoundry.Connector.Redis`, and `Steeltoe.Extensions.Configuration.CloudFoundry`.
+* `RedisDataProtectionKeyStore.csproj`: Contains the `PackageReference`s for the Steeltoe NuGet `Steeltoe.Security.DataProtection.Redis`, `Steeltoe.CloudFoundry.Connector.Redis`, and `Steeltoe.Extensions.Configuration.CloudFoundry`.
-* `Program.cs` - added `.UseCloudFoundryHosting()` for dynamic port binding and `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry
+* `Program.cs`: Added `.UseCloudFoundryHosting()` for dynamic port binding and added `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry
-* `HomeController.cs` - Added `Protected` action to encrypt some data using the Data Protection service and to add the data to the Session.
+* `HomeController.cs`: Added `Protected` action to encrypt some data by using the Data Protection service and to add the data to the Session.
-* `Protected.cshtml` - The view used to display the data returned from the Session.
+* `Protected.cshtml`: The view used to display the data returned from the Session.
-* `Startup.cs` - Several changes made:
+* `Startup.cs`: Several changes were made:
-  * Modified the `ConfigureServices()` method adding `RedisConnectionMultiplexer` to the service container by using Steeltoe Redis connector.
+  * Modified the `ConfigureServices()` method, adding `RedisConnectionMultiplexer` to the service container by using Steeltoe Redis connector.
-  * Configured `DataProtection` to `PersistKeysToRedis` using the Steeltoe Redis Key Storage Provider.
+  * Configured `DataProtection` to `PersistKeysToRedis` by using the Steeltoe Redis Key Storage Provider.
-  * Added a `IDistributedCache` to the service container, configured by Steeltoe Redis connector.
+  * Added a `IDistributedCache` to the service container and configured by Steeltoe Redis connector.
 This causes the ASP.NET Core Session service to use this cache for storage.

 ## 3.2 Usage

 To use this provider:

-* Create and bind a Redis Service instance to your application.
+1. Create a Redis Service instance and bind it to your application.
-* Add Steeltoe Cloud Foundry config provider to your ConfigurationBuilder.
+1. Add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
-* Add Redis ConnectionMultiplexer to your ServiceCollection.
+1. Add the Redis `ConnectionMultiplexer` to your ServiceCollection.
-* Add DataProtection to your ServiceCollection & configure it to PersistKeysToRedis.
+1. Add `DataProtection` to your `ServiceCollection` and configure it to `PersistKeysToRedis`.

 ### 3.2.1 Add NuGet Reference